namz-writes/first-git-training/README.md

-# first-git-training
+# Docs-as-Code Training

 This repository is created for practicing git, jekyll, and markdown as part of the **TWT training** on *docs-as-code*.

-## Before You Start

-Ensure that you have these things in place.
+## Resources Used

+- Static Site Generator: Jekyll
-- GitHub account
+- Versioning System: GitHub
+- Authoring Language: Markdown
-- GitBash
+- Templating Engine: Liquid
-- Notepad ++
-- *Blessings of the electricity and internet service providers*

-You are good to go now.
-Let's get started!